 Commits insurance fraud

 The insurance companies have been making it harder for therapists to make a living, but this is no excuse for fraud.
 When people commit fraud, it usually takes place as “bending the rules” so to speak.
 You may even be aware that your therapist is doing this and be okay with it.
 Some examples are when a therapist changes your diagnosis to something “harsher” in order to get the insurance company to approve more sessions.
 A therapist may bill a couples counseling session as two individual sessions to get paid double.
 A therapist may also bill a lengthy telephone call as an in-office session since the insurance companies don’t pay for phone calls.
 Even though you may be okay with it or even encourage your therapist to do this, you have to wonder if they are willing to bend the rules to commit insurance fraud, what else are they willing to do?

 Don’t give up!

 If you have had bad therapists before, don’t give up.
 Keep looking.
 There are plenty of good therapists out there.
 If you live in the Boston area and are searching for a competent and professional therapist, please give me a call.
-I am a licensed mental health counselor with a private practice in Jamaica Plain, MA.
+I am a licensed mental health counselor with a private practice in Boston, MA.
 I offer very flexible appointment times and would love to meet with you!
 Please call me or email me at 774-240-5550 firstname.lastname@example.org to make an appointment or find out more information.